 The answer lies in the early years of the policy.
 In the early years you’ll notice that the premiums are actually far higher than the company’s costs.
 Unlike most products we buy, life insurance companies don’t take that additional premium and put it into their annual profit – they don’t run out and spend it.
 Instead, they take that additional premium and save it up (it’s called ‘reserving’) inside your policy.
 These premiums that you pay above the base cost of insurance in the early years then build up inside your policy.
 In the policy later years when costs exceed your premiums, those reserves are then used to handle the additional cost of life insurance at the later ages.
 In short, you pay more now to pay less later.

 Now if you are building up this reserve inside your policy to keep your premiums level when you’re older, and you cancel your policy, the insurance company will actually refund you a percentage of that reserve.
 They no longer need it to pay the later costs (since you just cancelled your life insurance policy) so they give some of it back to you.
-This refund of your overpayment of premium is called a cash surrender value or cash value.
+This refund of your over payment of premium is called a cash surrender value or cash value.

-This type of life insurance – premiums level for life and a refund of overpayment called a cash value if you cancel – is called ‘whole life insurance’.
+This type of life insurance – premiums level for life and a refund of over payment called a cash value if you cancel – is called ‘whole life insurance’.

-Term to 100
+Term to 100 Life Insurance

 In the late 1980’s and early 1990’s some nimble life insurance companies capitalized on consumer dissatisfaction with whole life insurance.
 Whole life insurance was useful in keeping life insurance premiums level for life but there was some discord over how it was being marketed to consumer.
-The dissatisfaction centered around the way cash values were being marketed.
+The dissatisfaction centred around the way cash values were being marketed.

 Universal Life Insurance